 The Mental Health Trust who own St. Ann’s want to sell the land by the autumn of 2017.
 StART, with our team of experts, must put together a credible bid so we are the option the Health Authority choose.

 We need to pay for expert help & regular running costs.
 We are employing a development manage & solicitors and estimate we need £1,000 a month.
 We have 10% of this so far, from small monthly sums.
-If you can only give £5 or £2 a month it will help to achieve our goal.
+If you can give as little as £5 or £2 a month it will help to achieve our goal.

 There are two ways to make regular contributions: by standing order OR by direct debit through paypal's regular payment facility using the "make this recurring" box.